Encampeded/YAMPR/README.md

 - **Configurability:** Customize the appearance of your rich presence to your liking.
 The possibilities are endless! (not really, but still)
 - **Instant Updating:** Thanks to the power of asyncio, your rich presence will respond to seeks, pauses, and song changes instantly (although a rate limit of 15s does apply between changes)

+Intentional Limitations:
+- Paused music is not displayed.
+If you forget to close an mpv instance, it will be ignored to prevent your presence from elapsing time unto infinity
+- Only local music is displayed.
+Stuff streamed through your browser, spotify, or otherwise will be ignored.

 ## Setup
 Clone the repository, and install the dependencies—pypresence, dbus-fast, and HTTPX—however you like.
 ```commandline